Fort Dodge in Webster County

 “Trick-or-Treat.
 Give me your money or I’ll shoot,” the trick-or-treater said.

-When Ethel turned around and started for the candy, the person followed her inside, then pulled out a gun and ordered the couple to the basement where they kept a safe.
+When Ethel turned around and started for the candy, the hooded trick-or-treater followed her inside, then pulled out a gun.
+He ordered the couple to the basement where they kept a safe.

 The Marvin and Ethel Brandland home in Fort Dodge, Iowa

-“I’d just told her ‘I’ll see you later’ and I almost went back into the house to tell her not to answer the door after 7:30 because that is what they said,” Trueblood said, fighting back tears in a recent interview with WHO-TV Channel 13′s Aaron Brilbeck.
+“I’d just told her ‘I’ll see you later’ and I almost went back into the house to tell her not to answer the door after 7:30 because that is what they said,” Trueblood said, fighting back tears in an interview with WHO-TV Channel 13’s Aaron Brilbeck that aired Oct.
+28, 2010.
 “And it haunts me to this day that I didn’t.”

 “You go numb,” Trueblood said.
 “And I had to take my grandmother back to the house to get medicines and you walk in and you’re just in disbelief that it’s happening till you see the blood.
 And then you know it’s real.”